 Identifying and maintaining the appropriate number and mix of nursing staff is critical to the delivery of quality patient care.
-Numerous studies reveal an association between higher levels of experienced RN staffing land lower rates of adverse patient outcomes.
+Numerous studies reveal an association between higher levels of experienced RN staffing and lower rates of adverse patient outcomes.
+Learn more »

-42 Code of Federal Regulations (42CFR 482.23(b) requires hospitals certified to participate in Medicare to "have adequate numbers of licensed registered nurses, licensed practical (vocational) nurses, and other personnel to provide nursing care to all patients as needed".
-With such nebulous language and the continued failure of Congress to enact a quality nursing care staffing act to date, it is left to the states to ensure that staffing is appropriate to meet patients' needs safely.
+A Federal regulation has been in place for some time, 42 Code of Federal Regulations (42CFR 482.23(b) which requires hospitals certified to participate in Medicare to "have adequate numbers of licensed registered nurses, licensed practical (vocational) nurses, and other personnel to provide nursing care to all patients as needed".
+This nebulous language and the continued failure of Congress to enact a federal law, The Registered Nurse Staffing Act , has resulted in states taking action to ensure there is optimal nurse staffing appropriate to patients' needs.

 - The first is to require hospitals to have a nurse driven staffing committee which create staffing plans that reflect the needs of the patient population and match the skills and experience of the staff.